SeungJunLee-Apple/Simple-To-Do-List-App/README.md

 1. ABOUT THIS PROJECT

 This app is a simple To-Do List application.
-You can add a new task by typing the name of the task in the 'textfeild' and clicking add button.
+You can add a new task by typing the name of the task in the 'tex tfeild' and clicking add button.
 Below the 'textfeild' there is two button following: Remaining, Done.
 By clicking Reaming button app will show the list of tasks that are not done yet, and if you click the done button app will show you liost of the task you have done.

 2. WHY THIS PROJECT IS USEFUL